 How to make Lemon Orzo Chicken Soup

-This soup is so easy that even a weeknight is doable.
-Simply cook your vegetables in a little oil until soft.
-Then add your garlic and spices cooking for just a minute.
-Next stir in the flour cooking for a couple of minutes while stirring.
-Then add the chicken stock and the bay leaves and bring it to a low boil for a few minutes.
-Next add the orzo and the chicken simmering till the orzo is tender.
-Finally add the lemon juice and spinach cooking just until the spinach is wilted.
-Don’t forget to remove your bay leaves.
+Add the chicken stock and the bay leaves and bring it to a low boil for a few minutes.
+Next, add the orzo and the chicken simmering till the orzo is tender.
+Add the lemon juice and spinach cooking just until the spinach wilts.
+Don’t forget to remove the bay leaves.
 They are sharp and stiff and could pose a choking hazard.

 - Don’t forget to remove your bay leaves.
 They are sharp and stiff and could pose a choking hazard.